ChangelogBook a demoSign up

 Destinations diagram

-A destination is any system where data is consumed—CRMs, ad platforms, support tools, analytics, or custom APIs.
+A destination is any system where data is consumed — CRMs, ad platforms, support tools, analytics, or custom APIs.
+These are the tools where teams build campaigns, measure results, and engage with customers.

 Change data capture (CDC)

 Hightouch optimizes syncs with change data capture (CDC).
-Instead of sending the full query result on every run, CDC compares the current results to the previous run and only sends:
+Instead of sending the full query result on every run, CDC compares the current results to the previous run and only sends new, changed, and removed rows.
+This keeps downstream tools current without redundant updates.

 Basic vs Lightning sync